danynotes/danynotes.github.io/about.md

 ### About me

-I'm Dany Christianto, previously i work as IT Manager and now I'm working as freelance systems engineer.
-Currently using python and interested in data science.
-Hopefully this simple pages can be useful, don't hesitate to leave a comment, let me know what your thoughts.
+I'm Dany Christianto, a freelance systems engineer.
+Presently using python and am interested in data science.
+Hopefully, these simple pages can be helpful, don't hesitate to leave a comment.
+Let me know your thoughts.

 Reach me at danychristianto[at]gmail.com